A guide to vendor liability insurance requirements

 Artisans and other vendors who sell homemade crafts, candles, jewelry, or any other goods could also face a lawsuit.
 A table or booth could collapse, injuring a customer.
 Someone might sue, claiming they were harmed by one of your products.
 A competitor might claim that you stole one of their designs.

 Even exhibitors at a conference, tradeshow, or other special events face risks of third-party injuries or property damage.
-Fortunately, there are a variety of vendor insurance options available to help protect your business from liability lawsuits.
+Fortunately, there are a variety of vendor insurance options available to help protect your business from lawsuits.

 General liability insurance